Optical RISs Improve the Secret Key Rate of Free-Space QKD in HAP-to-UAV Scenarios: Numerical Results and Discussions

 \subsection{Average PLOB Bound of The SKR $\mathfrak{R}$}

-In Fig. \ref{fig_6}, we examine the average PLOB bound of the SKR $\mathfrak{R}$ for FPS (Fig. \ref{fig_6}a) and LPS (Fig. \ref{fig_6}b) profiles versus the PE levels.
-The analytical PLOB results, derived from Corollary \ref{Corollary1}, are corroborated by the exact form in (\ref{eq:PLOB_int}) and validated through MC simulations, demonstrating excellent agreement.
-In accordance with the average GML $\tau_{\text{p}}$ results seen in Fig. \ref{fig_4}, the LPS profile achieves higher SKRs for most paths over low zenith angles (e.g., $\varphi_{\text{i}}\!\leq\!49^\circ, 51^\circ, 61^\circ$), respectively under weak, moderate, and strong PE conditions, due to the lower average GML of the diverged beam that compensates for hovering fluctuations.
-By contrast, at $\varphi_{\text{i}}\!>\!49^\circ, 51^\circ, 61^\circ$ under weak, moderate, and strong PE conditions, the SKRs of the LPS profile decrease abruptly, as the beam widths become significantly broadened over longer distances, resulting in excessive losses.
-Conversely, although the beam widths induced by the FPS profile are further broadened at high values of $\varphi_{\text{i}}$, they remain considerably smaller than those of the LPS profile, helping to maintain the SKRs at higher values.
+In Fig. \ref{fig_8}, we examine the average PLOB bound of the SKR $\mathfrak{R}$ for {the LPS profile} versus the PE levels.
+The analytical PLOB results, derived from {Corollary \ref{Corollary2}}, are corroborated by the exact form in (\ref{eq:PLOB_int}) and validated through MC simulations, demonstrating excellent agreement. {Fig. \ref{fig_6} previously reveals optimal zenith angles that minimize GML for the LPS profile (e.g., $\varphi_{\text{i}}\!=\!36^\circ$, $50^\circ$, and $57^\circ$ for weak, moderate, and strong PE conditions, respectively).
+Correspondingly, Fig. \ref{fig_8} also identifies optimal zenith angles for maximizing SKRs under random fluctuations induced by both turbulence and PE (e.g., $\varphi_{\text{i}}\!=\!47^\circ$, $55^\circ$, and $60^\circ$ for weak, moderate, and strong PE conditions, respectively).
+It is noted that the optimal angles shift to higher values compared to Fig. \ref{fig_6}, resulting in larger beam widths.
+At a radial distance from the beam centroid, larger beam widths reduce intensity fluctuations caused by turbulence \cite{Andrews2005} and PE \cite{Farid2007,Al2016}, but increase geometrical loss to a finite Rx aperture.
+This trade-off makes higher zenith angles optimal, balancing fluctuation reduction and geometrical loss.}